ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/work_in_early_adulthood_(25_to_29_years)/occupational_level_of_young_people_aged_25_to_29_years.md

 UK

 ### What the data measures
-The data shows the occupation level of 25 to 29 year olds in the UK, by socio-economic background (SEB).
+The data shows the occupation level of 25 to 29 year olds in the UK, by socio-economic background.

 We use the following 5 categories of socio-economic background and occupational level: